walmartlabs/concord-website/docs/getting-started/json-store.md

 ## Concepts

 Any Concord [organization](./orgs.html) can contain multiple JSON stores.
-Each store must have a unique (for the organization) name.
+Each store must have a name that's unique for that organization.
 Just like projects or secrets, JSON stores can be either _public_ or _private_.
 Data in public stores can be read by any user in the same organization as the store.
 Private stores require explicit access rules.